 Imperfections used to give character to people, hair curls and texture, those not too straight teeth, moles, wrinkles and freckles.

 Frequent expressions used to leave laughter and frown lines.
 The wrinkled hands and faces of much older people were signs of deep love, wisdom and affection.

-In rare cases, a true partner decided to live with someone for reasons of love, respect and values.
+Today in rare cases, a true partner still decides to live with someone for reasons of love, respect and values.

 When the superficial and powerful beauty diminished in a few days time, what stayed was regard, faith and commitment which made the couple age gracefully together.

 If beauty is a healthy eating, active lifestyle, staying clean and somewhat being groomed it is always healthy.

 Yet when it moves to another level of pleasing others, it becomes slavery.
 We shape the gods and goddesses of beauty, the unreal, fake and insecure standards and try our best to impress and please them.

 We starve ourselves, feel suffocated, wander endlessly to seek help, in some cases overeat and get depressed all in sacrifice for these gods.

 None of these brings happiness to us in the long run.
 What’s next?
 What more?
 Now what?
 These questions keep coming as a follow-up plan of beauty quagmire.

 For once I wish that no one judges me from my outer shell.
 I have more to myself then my looks and my appearance.